 Hire a Coach or Go it Alone?

-Note: There are many ways to describe someone running your life’s heard-earned savings.
+Note: There are many ways to describe someone running your life’s hard-earned savings.
 Whatever you call it [financial advisor, wealth planner, money manager, broker], we believe that person should be a financial coach focused on minimizing taxes, controlling for expenses and making your portfolio allocation work as hard as it should.
 We will refer to this fiduciary advisory role throughout the article as your financial coach.

 Elite athletes train and seek coaches to convert raw talent into Olympic Gold, Stanley Cups, Heisman Trophies and Masters’ Green Jackets.